-In the infrastructure team, formal voting responsibility (to the extent applicable) is exercised by infrastructure partners (shareholder consents), appointed board directors (board voting) and appointed committee members (committee voting).
-The lead investment executive at each asset is responsible for escalating matters which are material to strategy, value or reputation to the infrastructure investment committee on a case-by-case basis.
+In the infrastructure team, formal voting responsibility (to the extent applicable) is exercised by asset management leads

+(shareholder consents), appointed board directors (board voting) and appointed committee members (committee voting).
+The asset management lead at each asset is responsible for escalating matters which are material to strategy, value or reputation to the infrastructure investment committee on a case-by-case basis.
 The infrastructure team have representation on the board of directors of most of our portfolio companies.
-Where we have board representation, board representatives are very frequently asked for approvals at and between board meetings.
+Where we have board representation, board representatives are asked for approvals at and between board meetings.